Nickssingh/SMOTE-Unbalanced-Data-Bank-Marketing/README.md

 1. We created Logistic Regression and Decision Tree models on the unbalanced training data and calculated their accuracies, sensitivities, and specificities.

-2. On the training data, we then used SMOTE to over-sample (artificially create) the minority class (1) and under-sample the majority class (0).
+2. On the training data, we then used SMOTE to over-sample the minority class (1) and under-sample the majority class (0).

 ![](SMOTE_Images/SMOTEd.png)